Packing Advice

 Clothing (in addition to normal clothing)

-- This should be worn with a white collared shirt or blouse, with either a white bow tie, black bow tie, black full-length tie, or a black ribbon.
+• This should be worn with a white collared shirt or blouse, with either a white bow tie, black bow tie, black full-length tie, or a black ribbon.
 Shoes must be black, and a dark coat can be worn if required.
 Gowns are worn on top.
-Gowns, mortarboards and ties may be bought in Walters on Turl Street for a discount, but make sure to pack the basic attire.
+Gowns, mortarboards and ties may be bought in some common suppliers, e.g., Walters of Oxford, Shepherd & Woodward.

-- Semi-formal: For MCR or society dinners, and other special occasions.
+• Semi-formal: For MCR/JCR or society dinners, and other special occasions.
 This should be a suit, a smart knee-length dress, or cocktail dress.

 Laptop/Computer